-C. Bad Check Collections

-A student paying enrollment fees with a check that is dishonored must redeem the check within ten (10) calendar days from receipt of the notice.
-Notice should be sent by the technology center to the student no more than three (3) working days from receipt of notice of a bad check from the bank.
-Notice by certified mail is optional.
-The technology center will have five (5) working days after the expiration of the ten (10) calendar days to pursue any additional collection efforts deemed necessary.
-Immediately after the five (5) working days, the student will be deleted if the check has not been redeemed in full.
-If the student pays the bad check within the allotted time period, he/she will be assessed a return check fee in accordance with TBR Guideline B-060 in addition to his/her fee payment.
+- 3. Bad Check Collections - 1.
+A student paying enrollment fees with a check that is dishonored must redeem the check within ten (10) calendar days from receipt of the notice. - 2.
+Notice should be sent by the TCAT to the student no more than three (3) working days from receipt of notice of a bad check from the bank.
+Notice by certified mail is optional. - 3.
+The TCAT will have five (5) working days after the expiration of the ten (10) calendar days to pursue any additional collection efforts deemed necessary. - 4.
+Immediately after the five (5) working days, the student will be deleted if the check has not been redeemed in full. - 5.
+If the student pays the bad check within the allotted time period, he/she will be assessed a return check fee in accordance with TBR Guideline B-060 in addition to his/her fee payment. - 6.
 Enrollment fees including returned check fees for students de-enrolled for bad checks should be reversed.

-III.
-REFUNDS OF FEES
+3. Refunds of Fees

-- A. Eligibility for Refunds - 1.
-Change in a full-time student's schedule which results in reclassification to a part-time student; - 2.
-Change in a part-time student's schedule which results in a class load of fewer hours; - 3.
-Voluntary withdrawal of the student from the school; - 4.
-Cancellation of a class by the school; or - 5.
-Death of the student.

-Students administratively dismissed will not be eligible for refunds.

-B. Calculation of the Refund
+- 1. Eligibility for Refunds - 1.
+Change in a full-time student's schedule which results in reclassification to a part-time student. - 2.
+Change in a part-time student's schedule which results in a class load of fewer hours. - 3.
+Voluntary withdrawal of the student from the school. - 4.
+Cancelation of a class by the school. - 5.
+Death of the student. - 6.
+Students administratively dismissed will not be eligible for refunds. - 2.
+Calculation of the Refund - 1.
+Full Refund: - 1.
+100% of fees will be refunded for classes canceled by the school. - 2.
+100% of fees will be refunded for drops or withdrawals prior to the first official day of classes. - 3.

-1. Full Refund

-a.
-100% of fees will be refunded for classes cancelled by the school.

-- b.
-100% of fees will be refunded for drops or withdrawals prior to the first official day of classes. - c.
 100% of fees will be refunded in the case of death of the student during the term. - 2.
-Partial Refunds a.
-A refund of 75% may be allowed if a program is dropped or a student withdraws within the first 10% of the class hours.

-b.
-A refund of 50% may be allowed if a program is dropped or a student withdraws within the first 20% of the class hours.

-c.
-No refund may be permitted after 20% of the class hours has been completed.

-C. Processing of Refunds

-The TCAT will be responsible for determining the amount of student refunds and will process refunds in accordance with TBR Guideline B-060 and the Council on Occupational Education (COE) standards.

-1. Refunds, when due, will be made without requiring a request from the student.

-2. Refunds, when due, will be made within 30 days of the last day of attendance when the student has informed the institution in writing prior to withdrawal.

-3. If the student drops out without notice to the institution, the refund will be processed 30 days from the date the institution terminates the student or determines withdrawal by the student.
-All refunds, however, must be made within 60 days of the student's last day of attendance.

-4. Retention of tuition and fees collected during pre-registration or in advance for a student who does no commence class will not exceed \$100.

-5. An update will be made to the accounting system by the TCAT or Lead Institution with a transaction resulting in the reduction of revenues from the appropriate fee account.
+Partial Refunds - 1.
+A refund of 75% may be allowed if a program is dropped or a student withdraws within the first 10% of the class hours. - 2.
+A refund of 50% may be allowed if a program is dropped or a student withdraws within the first 20% of the class hours. - 3.
+No refund may be permitted after 20% of the class hours has been completed. - 3.
+Processing of Refunds - 1.
+The TCAT will be responsible for determining the amount of student refunds and will process refunds in accordance with TBR Guideline B-060 and the Council on Occupational Education (COE) standards. - 1.
+Refunds, when due, will be made without requiring a request from the student. - 2.
+Refunds, when due, will be made within 30 days of the last day of attendance when the student has informed the institution in writing prior to withdrawal. - 3.
+If the student drops out without notice to the institution, the refund will be processed 30 days from the date the institution terminates the student or determines withdrawal by the student.
+All refunds, however, must be made within 60 days of the student's last day of attendance. - 4.
+Retention of tuition and fees collected during pre-registration or in advance for a student who does no commence class will not exceed \$100. - 5.
+An update will be made to the accounting system by the TCAT or Lead Institution with a transaction resulting in the reduction of revenues from the appropriate fee account.

-IV.
-OTHER FEE AND CHARGE CONSIDERATIONS
+4. Other Fee and Charge Considerations